loighic/proofs/CR - 04-03 (in-class).md

 6.5 P v Q, (~P <-> R) & T :|-: R -> Q
 ~~~

-For 6.6, you need to make an assumption, which should be the antecedent of the conditional that you want to introduce once you finish the sub-proof.
+For 6.6, you need to make an assumption.
+Like always, when you plan to use the conditional introduction rule, the assumption should be the antecedent of the conditional.

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render" guides="fitch" points="17" late-credit="14"}
 6.6 R -> Q, Q -> T :|-: (S & R) -> T